 This piece has been moved here.

 Our book group recently read Jung’s autobiography (Memories, Dreams, Reflections).
 It’s one of Jung’s most popular books — more readable than the books that comprise his Collected Works.
 It’s full of interesting and profound ideas; it has more meat, more to ponder, than any book our group has read since its inception five years ago.
-If you like to mark interesting passages as you read (as I do), you’ll find yourself marking almost every paragraph of Jung’s autobiography — or at least, more paragraphs than you mark of any other book.
+If you like to mark interesting passages as you read (as I do), you’ll find yourself marking almost every paragraph of Jung’s autobiography — or at least, more paragraphs than with any other book.

 When you finish the book, however, you may be less than enthusiastic about it; the last chapter or two is rather lame.
 Instead of ending on a high note, it peters out in appendices.
 Though Jung himself wrote some chapters, much of the book was dictated to his secretary, Aniela Jaffé, who edited the book.
 Instead of being concise, and leaving the reader hungry for more, Jaffé seemed to want to lengthen the book, and as a result the reader is left satiated.
 Now I want to read something different, so I chose novels for the next two meetings of our group; first, The Turn of the Screw, by Henry James, and then The Nigger of the “Narcissus”, by Joseph Conrad.